Backup schedules

 Open the Optimaatti dashboard and select the device you want to configure.

-Find the "Offline scheduling" setting and enable it.
+Find the "Backup schedules" setting and enable it.

-Make sure the device has an active rule before enabling offline scheduling.
+Make sure the device has an active rule before enabling backup schedules.

 Save settings